Table of Contents Show

 What Makes Buying a Co-op Attractive?What Makes Buying a Co-op Attractive?

 As mentioned, New York’s housing market comprises condos and co-ops.
-Which one you choose depends entirely on your personal and financial circumstances, lifestyle preferences, and experience.
-For many buyers, the price difference of co-ops being more affordable draws them in.
+Your choice depends entirely on your personal and financial circumstances, lifestyle preferences, and experience.
+For many buyers, the price difference of a more affordable co-op draws them in.
 Co-op apartments typically sell 20-30% less than condos of similar size and quality.
-Part of the reason for this is that co-op buildings tend to be older, with fewer bells and whistles seen in the thousands of condos going up in the past decade.
+Part of this is that co-op buildings tend to be older, with fewer bells and whistles seen in the thousands of condos going up in the past decade.

 Another significant difference between co-ops to be aware of is the strict house rules and regulations.
 The co-ops shareholders elect a volunteer co-op board that oversees the care and maintenance of the building.
 Because of this, prices are often lower to entice buyers.